 The 437sqm Melbourne Oral and Maxillofacial Surgery has a large number of patients through the practice every day.
 The layout of the reception and waiting room was specifically designed to maximise patient comfort and streamline traffic flow throughout this busy space.
 A dedicated area for booking and payment separates the check in and check out process, with seating also provided for patients and families.

+Are you looking to fitout or refurbish your dental practice?
 As dental practice design and fitout specialists, Elite Fitout Solutions can help you turn your plans for your dental clinic into a reality.

 Our in-house design team can work with you to make your practice layout efficient and effective – regardless of its size.